cardano-foundation/CIPs/CIP-1694/README.md

 The _network_,  _economic_ and _technical_ parameter groups collect existing protocol parameters that were introduced during the Shelley, Alonzo and Babbage eras.
 In addition, we introduce a new _governance_ group that is specific to the new governance parameters that will be introduced by CIP-1694.

-There will also be a special _security_ group.
-Any protocol parameter is assigned to exactly one regular group, but all protocol parameters that interact with the security guarantees of the system belong to the security group as well.

 The **network group** consists of:
 * maximum block body size (`maxBBSize`)
 * maximum transaction size (`maxTxSize`)